-The public's strategy is a mapping $\phi_\omega: [\underline \rho,\overline \rho]\rightarrow [0,1]$ from its protest costs $\rho$ to a probability of protesting upon observing $\omega \in \{ R,NN \}$, where $R$ indicates revealed repression and $NN$ means observing neither repression nor concession, i.e., no news.
+The public's strategy is a mapping $\phi_\omega: [0,\overline \rho]\rightarrow [0,1]$ from its protest costs $\rho$ to a probability of protesting upon observing $\omega \in \{ RR,NN \}$, where $RR$ indicates revealed repression and $NN$ indicates observing neither repression nor concession, i.e., no news.

-\paragraph{Methodological Contribution} Before proceeding with the analysis, we discuss the paper's methodological contribution.
-Without the concealment option, our game is a standard signaling game (see Part 2 of \cref{prop2:equilibrium} and \cref{cor:H-limit}). \cite{shadmehr_international_2022} and \cite{boleslavsky-ginsburg-shadmehr} study the role of social norms and different forms of commitment (exogenous international pressure or endogenous institutions) in variations of this game, analyzing public beliefs, the spread of protest, and welfare.
-Our model builds on this signaling framework by enabling the regime to conceal repression.
-This extension is both substantively and methodologically significant.
-Substantively, it allows us to study revealed and concealed repression and their consequences.
-Methodologically, as we will describe, it transforms the model into a disclosure game that remains unexplored in the literature.

-Absent concession and concealment costs, our model is one of disclosure of verifiable information; a special case of \cite{Hart-et-al-2017} and \cite{GieczewskiTitova}.\footnote{Using the notation of \cite{Hart-et-al-2017}, $T=\{ G,B,N \}$, $E = \{\mbox{repress-and-conceal,\ repress-and-reveal}\}$, $E_G=E_B=E$, $E_N=\{\text{repress-and-conceal}\}$, $L_G=L_B=T$, and $L_N=\{N\}$.
-That is, types $B$ and $G$ can pretend to be any type, but type $N$ can pretend to be itself only.
-Using the notation of \cite{GieczewskiTitova}, $M(B) =M(G)= \{ \mbox{repress-and-conceal,\ repress-and-reveal}\}$ and $M(N) = \{\text{repress-and-conceal}\}$.} We use the insight of \cite{Dye-1985} that no news may reflect that the sender is potentially uninformed.
-Without concession but with concealment costs, the regime (sender) conceals if the cost is below a threshold and does not conceal otherwise.
-The public then learns whether there is an organized activist but does not learn whether the activist is good or bad.
-Our model is different from censorship models \autocite{shadmehr-bernhardt-2015, Besley-Prat-2006, Dye-1985} in which the sender chooses between fully revealing the state of the world and revealing nothing.
-Here, the sender chooses between revealing that there is an activist (thus pooling states $G$ and $B$) and revealing nothing.